Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 At most major gas-station chains, you can use your credit card — whether it’s from Visa, Mastercard, American Express or Discover.

-A notable exception is ARCO, where you usually can use your debit card but not your credit card.
+A notable exception is ARCO.
+ARCO only allows you to pay for gas using your debit card or cash — not your credit card.
 This long-standing policy helps the company save on credit card processing fees.

 Consider these credit cards for use at gas stations

 When choosing a gas credit card, look for a product that offers bonus rewards on fuel.
 Your ideal card might also offer elevated rewards for other categories that you spend heavily in.
 To see the full list of cards that earn accelerated rewards on gas, visit our guide on gas rewards credit cards.